Indiana eviction assistance and homeless prevention programs.

 Families facing homelessness in Indiana can receive rent help in a crisis from the Emergency Solutions Grant, or ESG program.
 There may also be funds to pay for a security deposit, moving costs, or even utility bills, if that could be the cause of an eviction.
 Free Indiana lawyers also help tenants and homeowners.
-Non-profit organizations across Indiana process applications and administer the program.
+Non-profit organizations listed below across Indiana process applications and administer the program.

 This resource was created by the federal government Housing and Urban Development Department (HUD) in effort to both stop future homelessness and rehouse those families that need a place to live.
 Each and every year federal government grants are issued to a wide variety of non-profits in an effort to address the housing crisis in Indiana.

 ESG is a fairly unique housing program in that it provides direct financial assistance for a variety of expenses.
 In addition, the agencies that administer this throughout Indiana also offer case management services and other support in an effort to assist those who are struggling.
 If an applicant is currently homeless, grants can also be used to an effort to quickly re-house and stabilize the individual.
 Other uses of the government funding can include to operate shelters or for the creation of case management services.

 While funding is limited, potential financial assistance to qualified low income applicants includes some or all of the following.
 The non-profits may have short-term rental assistance, housing relocation, and loans or funds to pay a security deposit.
 However other financial aid as well as general case management services is also administered.